anamabo/data_science_CarmenAdrianaMartinezBarbosa/README.md

-This is the repository for my data science projects.
-Feel free to have a look at them!
+This is the repository for my course Data Science intesive.
+Each folder contains the exercises suggested in the curriculum of Spring Board.